mindedsecurity/semgrep-rules-android-security/status.md

+### Project Status

+The rules are aligned with the version [1.5.0](https://github.com/OWASP/owasp-mastg/tree/v1.5.0) of the OWASP MASTG.
+While complete coverage of all tests cannot be guaranteed, the authors have made significant efforts to provide a comprehensive overview of the status of each implemented rule.
+The presence of False Positives (FP) is expected but limited and efforts have been done to reduce the potential occurrence of False Negatives (FN).

+The grade of maturity and the reliability of each rule has been classified according to the following categories:
+:heavy_check_mark: Complete: the rule is highly reliable, although there may be some false positives.
+:thumbsup: Good: the rule is reliable but there may be false negatives.
+:broken_heart: Partial: the rule does not sufficiently cover all static tests.
+:sweat_smile: Tentative: the rule is based on a generous simplification of the static tests.
+:x: Infeasible: the rule can not be implemented with the current free version of Semgrep.

 | MASVS-ID           | Requirement                                                                                                                                                                                                                              | L1/L2/R | Status     |   |
 | ------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------- | ---------------- | ---- |
 | MSTG-ARCH-9        | A mechanism for enforcing updates of the mobile app exists.                                                                                                                                                                              | L2      | Good    | :thumbsup:|